smolijar/recipest-task/README.md

 ## Task

-Implement a HTTP server that returns newest popular recipes.
+Implement an HTTP server that returns the newest popular recipes.

  1. `http://localhost:3000/api/popular-recipes` must return a valid JSON response with array of recipes, see example response
  2. Select only receipts with an average rating higher than `8`
  3. Order results by `publish_time`.
-If it is null, use `create_time` instead, newest first
+If it is null, use `create_time` instead, the newest first
  4. Return first 20 items only

 Example response: